QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 ## Forces at Work

-The forces  driving asymptotic  outcomes here are examples of dynamics present in a more general class  incomplete markets models analyzed in {cite}`BEGS1` (BEGS).
+The forces  driving asymptotic  outcomes here are examples of dynamics present in a more general class of incomplete markets models analyzed in {cite}`BEGS1` (BEGS).

 BEGS provide conditions under which government debt under a Ramsey plan converges to an invariant distribution.